How to Tell if Coffee is Good or Bad for You.

 Let's talk about coffee and the healthy/unhealthy relationship that you may have with it.

-We can't seem to decide whether coffee is good or bad for us, and that's because the answer truly is that it depends.
+We just can't seem to decide whether coffee is good or bad for us, and that's because the answer truly is that 'it depends'.

-There are studies which show the benefits of coffee for cognitive function, metabolism, and energy levels and there are also studies which show the negative effects of raising blood pressure, increasing anxiety, disrupting sleep patterns and causing headaches.
+There are studies which display the benefits of coffee for cognitive function, increased metabolism, and energy levels and there are also studies that show the negative effects by raising blood pressure, increasing anxiety, disrupting sleep patterns and causing headaches.
 (Check out this article on 9 Health Benefits of Coffee)

 Well, in order to understand how, we must look into a few things…

-First we will go over the science behind it all, then we will touch on your coffee quality and finally your overall relation with the stimulant.
+First we will go over the science behind it all, then I am going to get into coffee quality and finally your overall relation with the beloved stimulant.

 Coffee lovers, it's time to learn how you can create a much needed balance in your relationship with the world’s favourite stimulant.